 Key Skills Covered:

-ALA makes recertification convenient, offering the course at a reduced fee of $185 for those who use code RECERT.
+ALA makes lifeguard recertification convenient, offering the course at a reduced fee of $185 for those who use the code RECERT.
 This allows previously certified lifeguards to maintain their qualifications with ease, ensuring they stay compliant with federal and state regulations.

 The certification process is straightforward: